Introduction

 • HubSpot Contacts -> ConnectWise Contacts

-• HubSpot Deals -> ConnectWise Opportunities
+• HubSpot Deals and Line Items -> ConnectWise Opportunities and Forecast Items

 A: Yes.
 Simply add all the systems to the pricing and building tool.
 SyncSmart makes integrating tools with HubSpot easy and touchless.
 Once an integration is up and running it operates seamlessly in the background.
 Browse possible integrations here.
+Note that only one ConnectWise instance can be integrated with one HubSpot portal.

 A: While it may be helpful, it is not necessary with SyncSmart integrations.
 They require no IT experience and are backed by integration experts.
 All the heavy data importing is done on SyncSmart’s end, with no integration software to learn.